miguelcarrascoq/traccar-docker/TROUBLESHOOTING.md

 This script:
 - Adds Docker's bin directory to PATH
-- Creates a symlink to the credential helper
+- Creates symlinks to the credential helper and dockerexport
+- Sets up Docker CLI plugin paths

 ## 2. Database Migration Issues